rodlie/cyan/docs/README.md

 ## Changelog

+Changes, history and roadmap for Cyan.

+## 1.99.5

+**ETA Q1 2021**

+  * Batch image converter (plug-in/standalone)

 ## 1.99.4

-**Release date : TBA**
+**ETA January 2021**

+  * Several bug and UI fixes
   * Initial undo/redo
+    * Not complete, but support the core features
   * ImageMagick 7.0.10 is now the minimum supported version
-  * Windows fixes
-  * Dropped MinGW for MSVC
-  * macOS binary support put on hold due to issues with ImageMagick 7.x (performance)
-  * Dropped fontconfig (will be added back in the future)
+    * v7.0.10-26 to be exact
+    * Cyan will warn during startup if the version is unsupported
     * Set ImageMagick memory limit to 75% of total RAM
+  * Several Windows fixes
+    * Dropped support for MinGW due to several issues with ImageMagick
+    * Added support for MSVC, this is now the only supported toolchain on Windows
-  * Warn on unsupported ImageMagick version
+  * macOS binary support put on hold due to issues with ImageMagick 7.x
-  * UI fixes
-  * Disabled brush (until core is done)
+  * Disabled brush feature (until core is done, was just a test anyway)
   * Change layer stacking with PageUp/PageDown keys
-  * Bug fixes
+  * Disabled fontconfig (not needed yet)
-  * Dropped FFmpeg support (focus on primary functions instead)
+  * Dropped FFmpeg support (avoid feature creep)

 ## 1.99.3